 Authentication and authorization

-For traffic between Container Registry and AKS, consider enabling role-based access control (RBAC) to limit access privileges to only those needed.
+Traffic between Container Registry and AKS is authenticated using role-based access control (RBAC) to limit access privileges to only those needed.

 This reference architecture bundles the application (R) and the data (model object and scoring script) into a single image.
 In some cases, it may be beneficial to separate these.
 You can place the model data and code into Azure blob or file storage, and retrieve them at container initialization.
 In this case, ensure that the storage account is set to allow authenticated access only and require HTTPS.